Secure your teams & network! Explore PureDome & experience advanced security features for 30 days

 Business Associate Agreement (BAA):

-Verify that the VPN service provider is willing to sign a BAA, as it is a crucial HIPAA compliance requirement.
+Verify that the HIPAA compliant VPN service provider is willing to sign a BAA, as it is a crucial HIPAA compliance requirement.
 The BAA outlines the responsibilities of the service provider regarding the protection of ePHI.

 Benefits of Using a HIPAA Compliant VPN in Healthcare: